umbraco/UmbracoDocs/14/umbraco-cms/customizing/property-editors/property-dataset.md

 A Property Dataset is a Context API that holds the data for a set of properties.

-Its required for `umb-property` element to have a Property Dataset provided.
-It can be provided via JavaScript code but it is also posible to do it via an Element which is documented below.
+It is required for the `umb-property` element to have a Property Dataset provided.
+It can be provided via JavaScript code or an Element as documented below.

 ## Property dataset component